microsoft/BuildTourHack/stories/2/214_WindowsHello.md

 ## Task

 We will use the Desktop Bridge Knowzy application which was created in the previous tasks as a starting point.
+To get started, please open the **Microsoft.Knowzy.WPF.sln** in the **BuildTourHack\src\Knowzy_Engineering_Win32App** folder with Visual Studio 2017.

 #### Step 1: Add a New UWP Helper Class for Windows Hello

 Following the techniques presented in the previous task, we are going to add the Windows 10 UWP code for the Windows Hello API and Toast notifications as helper classes.
 These helper classes can be accessed by the Knowzy app when it is running as a Desktop Bridge UWP app.

-* Add a new C# class to the Helpers folder of the Microsoft.Knowzy.Common project.
+* Add a new C# class to the Microsoft.Knowzy.UwpHelpers project.
 Name the file WindowsHello.cs.

 * Add the following code to AppFolders.cs.
 This code uses methods from the Windows 10 UWP API